faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 ### become darkened in their minds like a drunk

-"You have known men who, while in the Church, were active, quick and full of intelligence; but after they have left the Church, they have become contracted in their understandings, they have become darkened in their minds and everything has become a mystery to them, and in regard to the things of God...
+> You have known men who, while in the Church, were active, quick and full of intelligence; but after they have left the Church, they have become contracted in their understandings, they have become darkened in their minds and everything has become a mystery to them, and in regard to the things of God...
 This is precisely the position of those who leave this Church; they go into the dark, they are not able to judge, conceive or comprehend things as they are.
-They are like the drunken man..."
+They are like the drunken man...

 Teachings of Presidents of the Church, Brigham Young Chapter 12: [Preventing Personal Apostasy](https://www.lds.org/manual/teachings-brigham-young/chapter-12?lang=eng)